KarthikSArkasali/30-Days-SOC-Analyst-Challenge/Challenge#5/DAY-#3.md

 # Day-#3- Threat Intelligence Basics
 ## Lab Objective:
-The objective of this lab is to help SOC Analysts learn how to extract Indicators of Compromise (IOCs) from a suspicious email and use threat intelligence tools to investigate their context and maliciousness.
+The objective of this lab was to help SOC Analysts extract Indicators of Compromise (IOCs) from a suspicious email and use threat intelligence tools to investigate their context and assess their maliciousness.

 ## What is Threat Intelligence?
 **Threat Intelligence (TI)** is information about threats, threat actors, and their tactics.
 It helps SOC analysts investigate alerts faster, make informed decisions, and respond to incidents more effectively.